 Yes!
 Our scholarship serves all students who identify as women; this includes transwomen.

-Students who identify as women or transwomen from underrepresented groups on the Universal Scholarship Application are eligible to apply for the Stryker scholarship.
+Students who identify as women or transwomen from underrepresented groups on the University Scholarship Application are eligible to apply for the Stryker scholarship.

 - Can I apply as a freshman, third-year student, or senior?

 Applicants must have completed at least 24 credits accepted by UNC to apply.
 As long as you meet this requirement, you may apply.

 - If I applied to this scholarship last year and was not selected can I apply this year?